 The DOME initiative plans to develop a global ocean sample-data system called OceanMicrobe, which is a unified big data platform integrating molecular biology data with geological, physical, and geochemical datasets.
 OceanMicrobe will enable us to link multiple project works, studying deep ocean biodiversity as well as microbiologically driven and mediated biogeochemical processes.
 The DOME initiative will change the way we study, understand, and manage deep ocean microbiomes and ecosystems and their responses to various pressures like pollution, habitat loss, and climate change.
-It involves conducting in-situ observations and sampling, establishing and enhancing standardized data and sample handling protocols.
+It involves conducting in-situ observations and sampling, establishing and enhancing standardized data and sample handling protocols, and conducting state-of-the-art meta-omics analyses (Figure 12).
 The resulting outcomes will provide a comprehensive description of typical deep-sea microbial and ecological environment characteristics for ocean stakeholders, including government agencies, non-profit organizations, corporations, scholars, educators, and citizens.